 Jen is a recently retired United States Air Force B-1 pilot from New England who got to Maine as quick as she could.
 She served for 24 years, including 90 combat missions during multiple tours supporting troops on the ground in Afghanistan and Iraq.
 Jen knows what transitioning military members bring to the table and is dedicated to their continued success in Maine, while meeting the needs of Maine employers.
 She is married to an Air Force veteran and is passionate about service, the community of Maine, and Boots2Roots’ win-win mission.

 Tony is an Army veteran where he spent seven years on active duty as an infantry officer.
 In 2009 he served out of FOB Sharana, in eastern in Afghanistan as an infantry platoon leader, and held a variety of leadership and staff positions during his time in the Army.
 Following his discharge from the Army in May 2014 from Ft.
 Riley, KS, he transitioned into the MBA program at Kansas State University; graduating with honors in May 2016.
 After graduating, Tony moved to the Portland, Maine area where he became the Membership Development Manager for the Portland Regional Chamber of Commerce in September 2016.
 He is also a full-time student at the University of Southern Maine pursuing his second master’s degree in Organizational Leadership and is expected to graduate in May 2018.

 Tony connected with Jen when she came into the Portland Chamber to sign Boots2Roots up as a member.
-Tony recognized that he might be able to help given his unique role in the business community of southern Maine and as a veteran, so he became the first “official” Front Line Volunteer for the organization.
+Tony recognized that he might be able to help given his unique role in the business community of southern Maine and as a veteran, so he became the first “official” Peer Mentor for the organization.

 Paulette “Peg” Clapp